-Before speaking about algebra, on should in principle known what is meant by that word.
+Before speaking about algebra, one should in principle know what is meant by that word.
 For the moment, however, we shall leave aside this question; we shall return to it in the end of the book; all we need to know for the moment is that algebra has to do with equations.

-Figure 1.
-The cuneiform version of the problem BM 13901 #1
+Figure 1.1: The cuneiform version of the problem BM 13901 #1.

-Indeed, when historians of mathematics discovered in the late 1920s that certain cuneiform texts (see the box "Cuneiform writing", page 4) contain "algebraic" problems, they believed everybody knew the meaning of the word.
+Indeed, when historians of mathematics discovered in the late 1920s that certain cuneiform texts (see the box "Cuneiform Writing," page 10) contain "algebraic" problems, they believed everybody knew the meaning of the word.

-Let us accept it in order to enter their thinking, and let us look at a very simple example extracted from a text written during the 18th century BCE in the transliteration normally used by Assyriologists - as to the function of italics and SMALL CAPS, see page 20 and the box "Cuneiform writing", page 4 (Figure 1 shows the cuneiform version of the text):
+Let us accept it in order to enter their thinking, and let us look at a very simple example extracted from a text written during the eighteenth century BCE in the transliteration normally used by Assyriologists-as to the function of italics and SMALL CAPS, see page 23 and the box "Cuneiform Writing," page 10 (Figure 1.1 shows the cuneiform version of the text):